gandazgul/k8s-infrastructure/README.md

 ## Getting started

-This will install a fully functioning kubernetes master where you can run all of your services.
+By following these steps you will install a fully functioning kubernetes master where you can run all of your applications.

 1. Install Fedora 28
     1. During install set the hostname, this will be the name of this node, you can do this after install